 Fees And Costs Of Using Crowdestate

-For the investors a success fee can be paid.
-However, this is only paid if the investment performance exceed the agree hurdle rate.
+For the investors, a success fee can be paid.
+However, this is only paid if the investment performance exceeds the agree hurdle rate.
 The success fee is about 20% over the 8% per annul hurdle rate.
 Furthermore, Crowdestate calculates the fee into the expected yield, meaning there is no deduction from the interest payments made to the investor.